Rabidscoobie/SC-Joystick-Configuration/index.md

 The keymapping is loaded by navigating in the menu to: Options, Keybinding, Advanced Controls Customization.
 Under Control Profiles, select the keymapping and chose the controllers to load.

+### Mapping Matrix

+I am developing a spreadsheet which will trace each button through it's representations from physical button all the way to the key binding it triggers in SC.
+I will include the type of mapping I've used within Joystick Gremlin.
+It (will be) available [here](#).

 # Result